 When planning the drainage of

-station yards, the following guidelines should be kept in mind.
+station yards, the following guidelines should be

 Open surface